II. Precursor’s to the MCU and the Modern Hollywood Superhero Craze

 Speaking of those major characters, a further important factor that made Marvel’s decision to strike out on their own such a risk was who they built their universe on.
 While the characters of Iron Man, Thor, The Incredible Hulk, and Captain America are household names now, before Iron Man’s debut in 2008 all four “primary” Avengers were secondary Marvel characters at best.
 Sure, comic book geeks have known and followed these guys for decades, but the Average Joe didn’t know much about Iron Man other than he flew around in a metal suite and that Captain America was a very patriotic guy with a red, white, and blue shield.
 Far and away the best known of the main MCU Avengers team was the Hulk, and even he wasn’t that marketable given his past history on cheesy cable television shows and a poorly received feature film debut in 2003 (Ang Lee’s Hulk).
 Also, nobody had a clue who Thor was prior to 2011.

 While it is tiresome that Marvel is determined to scrape the bottom of their source material to sustain their franchise (the series principle villain, Thanos, is a character almost nobody outside the geek-world knows by name), the fact that the MCU has done so much with such initially low-market value brands is a tribute to their marketing and world-building prowess.
 Marvel has used their market savvy to turn some of their most forgettable secondary characters (e.g. Iron Man, Thor, Black Widow, etc.) into mainstream pop culture icons.
-Whether these names will be remembered ten or twenty years from now remains to be seen, but for now Marvel hasn’t much to worry about sitting atop their mountains of box office cash and movie market dominance.

 With respect to the changing mindset with which Hollywood now builds its franchises, the Marvel Cinematic Universe unquestionably remains the ideal model.
 Kevin Feige, the original mastermind behind Marvel Studios and current producer on all MCU feature films, broke the mold with his ambitious “extended franchise universe” concept.
 In less than a decade since Iron Man’s debut, Warner Bros. and DC Comics have responded with their own DC Extended Universe (built upon the aforementioned Man of Steel), 20th Century Fox has extended their X-Men series (2000-present) to encompass Wolverine solo-film spinoffs(2009, 2013, 2017) and Deadpool (2016), as well as soft-rebooted their Alien franchise (1979, 1986, 1992) with 2012’s Prometheus and 2017’s Alien: Covenant, and Universal Studios and Sony have both attempted and thus far failed at building classical monster-movie (Frankenstein, Mummy, Wolf-Man, etc.) and Ghostbusters (2016) shared universes, respectively.